jrfinkbeiner/graphcore_snn/custom_lif_multi_layer/questions.md

 * could it be beneficial to combine states into one tensor ?
 How big is the overhead of looping over all the tensors ?

+## Random

+* is there a `shuffle` or random choice function in poplar that let's you randomly rearrange tensors or generate random indices for that?

 ## Tile mapping and tensor splitting

 * if the input spikes are called for mulitiple vertices on one tile, does that move the tensors for every vertex operation or once for all vertices on the tile?